dobriytank/ASA/README.md

-Sample scrypt to bulk configuration of Cisco ASAs
+Sample script for bulk configuration on Cisco ASAs